riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 The platform relies on several external dependencies to function effectively.
 Some core services include maps and geolocation APIs (e.g., Google Maps) for navigation, routing, and location tracking.
 Furthermore, with respect to monetization, the platform depends on payment processors (IDEAL, PayPal, etc).
 On the technical side, the use of cloud hosting and databases would provide scalability and performance.
 Additionally, authentication services (Google, Facebook, etc) and communication tools (email/SMS providers) would also be employed to support user management.

 ## Quality Attributes
-The following quality attributes are the most fundamental for TravelGo:
+Quality attributes describe desirable properties of a system.
+For creating TravelGo we want to consider the following elements:

 **Time to market**: It is essential to release our product at the right time.
-Most people travel around the summertime, therefore the app should be on the market before summer.
+Most people travel around the summertime, therefore the platform should be on the market before summer.
 TravelGo could also be released while it is still imperfect.
 In that case, since it would be possible to get feedback from users, it would be easier to see which features people like.
 We could then fine-tune and build on those features and discard the ones that people did not use much.
 \
 \
- **Modularity**: Since the app will have distributed deployment, TravelGo needs to use modules.
+ **Modularity**: Since the platform will have distributed deployment, TravelGo needs to use modules.
 Modularity is also important for parallel development and incrementally building.
 \
 \
 **Performance**: TravelGo should not take a long time to respond, since this will annoy users and might make them not want to use the app.
 We also want the system to be able to take many requests at the same time.